-Revit .NET has provided the PreviewControl API since version 2013.
-In this series of posts, we are going to explore the Revit PreviewControl .NET API step by step.
+Revit .NET has provided the Drag & Drop API (UIApplication.DoDragDrop) since version 2013.
+In this series of posts, we are going to explore the Revit Drag & Drop .NET API (UIApplication.DoDragDrop) case by case.

 Revit Addin Wizard (RevitAddinWizard) provides various wizards, coders and widgets to help program Revit addins.
 It can be downloaded from the Download link at the bottom of the blog index page.